swimshahriar/mongodb-cheat-sheet-plus/README.md

 ## Terminology

 - **Collection**: A grouping of documents inside of a database.
-This is the same as a table in SQL and usually each type of data (users, posts, products) will have its own collection.
+This is the same as a table in SQL and usually, each type of data (users, posts, products) will have its own collection.

 - **Document**:
   A record inside of a collection.
-This is the same as a row in SQL and usually there will be one document per object in the collection.
-A document is also essentially just a JSON object.
+This is the same as a row in SQL and usually, there will be one document per object in the collection.
+A document is also a JSON object.

-- **Field**: A key value pair within a document.
+- **Field**: A key-value pair within a document.
 This is the same as a column in SQL.
-Each document will have some number of fields that contain information such as name, address, hobbies, etc. An important difference between SQL and MongoDB is that a field can contain values such as JSON objects, and arrays instead of just strings, number, booleans, etc.
+Each document will have some number of fields that contain information such as name, address, hobbies, etc. A significant difference between SQL and MongoDB is that a field can contain values such as JSON objects, and arrays instead of just strings, numbers, booleans, etc.

 # Installation